Iaido, the Japanese art of drawing the sword, is considered

 by the upper class.
 The art was created in response to

-specific conditions: when samurai were attacked while their
+conditions: when samurai were attacked while their swords

-swords were still sheathed.
-The key concept in Iaido is that
+still sheathed.
+The key concept in Iaido is that the draw and

-the draw and first cut must occur simultaneously and quickly.
+first cut must occur simultaneously and quickly.
+Many unique

-Many unique cutting motions were created to make this
+cutting motions were created to make this possible.
+Practice

 years old, having been passed down from instructor to student since